ANEC I

 The ANEC I and ANEC II were 1920s British single-engine ultralight aircraft designed and built by Air Navigation and Engineering Company Limited at Addlestone Surrey.
 One was privately constructed in Brisbane, Australia.

+One example was flown in France under the designation Blériot 102.

 History

 The ANEC I and II, designed by W.S Shackleton, were amongst the earliest ultralight aircraft; they were very small, wooden, strut braced high-wing monoplanes.
 The first ANEC I, registered G-EBHR, first flew at Brooklands on 21 August 1923.
 It was the first aircraft with an inverted engine, a 696 cc Blackburne Tomtit, to fly in the United Kingdom.
 The ANEC I was designed to the rules of the 1923 Lympne light aircraft trials, principally an engine capacity limit of 750 cc, and the two aircraft completed that August took part.
 The main prizes were for fuel economy and the second ANEC I G-EBIL, flown by Jimmy James, shared half of the £1,500 prize with an English Electric Wren for flights of 87.5 miles (141 km) on one gallon (4.54 L) of petrol.
 He later reached an altitude of 14,000 ft (4,267 m) in it.
 G-EBIL was evaluated by the Air Ministry in 1924, briefly carrying the RAF serial J7506.
 Afterwards it was modified with a wingspan greatly reduced from 32 ft to 18 ft 4 in (9.75 m to 5.59 m) and re-engined with a 1,000 cc Anzani engine for entry in the 1925 Lympne August Bank Holiday Races, designated the ANEC IA.

 Only one more ANEC I was constructed.
 It was built in Australia by George Beohm, who went on to design the Genairco Biplane, and Horrie Miller.
 E. W. Beckman, the owner of the aircraft, intended to enter it in the Low-Powered Aeroplane Competition held at Richmond in December 1924, but it was not completed until the following year.
 The first of the two built in the United Kingdom in 1923, G-EBHR, was exported to Australia in the second half of 1924.